 Described by the Arvon Foundation as “one of the country’s most dynamic young poets”, Clare Shaw has two collections from Bloodaxe: Straight Ahead (2006), which attracted a Forward Prize Highly Commended for Best Single Poem; and Head On (2012), which is, according to the Times Literary Supplement: “fierce … memorable and visceral”.
-Her third collection will be published by Bloodaxe in 2018.
+Clare’s third collection Flood is now out!
+(Bloodaxe 2018)

 Clare was born in Burnley in 1972, and her poetry finds its roots in place and an uncompromising voice.
 Often addressing political and personal conflict, it is fuelled by a strong conviction in the trans-formative and redemptive power of language.

-Clare is Royal Literary Fellow at Huddersfield University, and a regular tutor for the Poetry School, the Wordsworth Trust, The National Writer’s Centre of Wales, and the Arvon Foundation.
+Clare is an Associate Fellow with the Royal Literary Fund, and a regular tutor for the Poetry School, the Wordsworth Trust, The National Writer’s Centre of Wales, and the Arvon Foundation.
 She is also a mental health trainer, activist and author: recent publications include “Otis Doesn’t Scratch: talking to young children about self-injury” (PCCS Books, 2015); and “Our Encounters with Self-Harm” (2013).

 Find out more about Clare in her fab interview for Writers Aloud.